danpla/dpscreenocr/doc/manual.md

 A tip for Python users: note that in the examples above the association uses Python Launcher (py.exe) rather than a concrete Python executable (python.exe).
-This allows using Unix-style [shebang][] lines to select the Python version on per-script basis.
+This allows using [shebang][] lines to select the Python version on per-script basis.
 For more information, read [Using Python on Windows][].

 [Using Python on Windows]: https://docs.python.org/3/using/windows.html